Let's shape the future of simulation together

 Fluid Cube Dataset (0.1)

-The outputs of each simulation are stored inside a folder with the respective simulation ID.
-In that folder, you’ll find a .npy
+The outputs of each simulation are stored in a folder labeled with the respective simulation ID.
+Inside, you’ll find an .npy file containing the particle data for all time steps.

 ├── sim_0000